-Nonvested LTIP Performance Shares Number of Shares at Expected Attainment Av Gra ighted- zerage int Date r Value Nonvested as of December 31, 2009 216,150 \$ 16.52 Granted 12,120 20.76 Forfeited or expired (1,260) 16.52 Nonvested as of March 31, 2010 227,010 \$ 16.75
+Nonvested LTIP Performance Shares Number of Shares at Expected Attainment Av Gra ighted- verage nt Date Value (\$) Nonvested as of December 31, 2009 216,150 \$ 16.52 Granted 12,120 20.76 Forfeited (23,700) 16.52 Nonvested as of September 30, 2010 204,570 \$ 16.77

-During the three months ended March 31, 2010 and 2009, pursuant to the Company's 2005 Incentive Plan, the Company granted restricted share awards ("RSAs").
-The awards granted during the three months ended March 31, 2010 have a requisite service period of three years and vest in increments of 33% on the anniversary dates of the grants.
-The awards granted during the three months ended March 31, 2009 have a requisite service period of four years and vest in increments of 25% on the anniversary dates of the grants.
+Pursuant to the Company's 2005 Incentive Plan, the Company has granted restricted share awards ("RSAs").
+The awards granted during the nine months ended September 30, 2010 have a requisite service period of three years and vest in increments of 33% on the anniversary dates of the grants.
+The awards granted prior to December 31, 2009 have a requisite service period of four years and vest in increments of 25% on the anniversary dates of the grants.
 Under each arrangement, stock is issued without direct cost to the employee.
 The Company estimates the fair value of the RSAs based upon the market price of the Company's stock at the date of grant.
 The RSA grants provide for the payment of dividends payable on the Company's common stock, if any, to the participant during the requisite service period (vesting period) and the participant has voting rights for each share of common stock.
 The Company recognizes compensation expense for RSAs on a straight-line basis over the requisite service period.

-A summary of nonvested RSAs as of March 31, 2010 and changes during the period are as follows:
+A summary of nonvested RSAs as of September 30, 2010 and changes during the period are as follows:

+Number of

+Restricted Weighted-Average Grant

-Nonvested Restricted Share Awards Number of Restricted Share Awards Av Gra ghted- erage nt Date ' Value Nonvested as of December 31, 2009 314,548 \$ 17.94 Granted 10,000 20.76 Vested (46,750) 16.17 Nonvested as of March 31, 2010 277,798 \$ 18.34
+Nonvested Restricted Share Awards Share Awards Date Fair Value (\$)

+Nonvested as of December 31, 2009 314,548 \$ 17.94

+Granted 16,500 19.65

+Vested (89,764) 17.89

+Forfeited (49,686) 18.59

+Nonvested as of September 30, 2010 191,598 \$ 17.95

-During the three months ended March 31, 2010, 46,750 of the RSAs vested.
-The Company withheld 15,984 of those shares to pay the employees' portion of the minimum payroll withholding taxes.
+During the nine months ended September 30, 2010, 89,764 of the RSAs vested.
+The Company withheld 28,632 of those shares to pay the employees' portion of the minimum payroll withholding taxes.

-As of March 31, 2010, there were unrecognized compensation costs of \$6.3 million related to nonvested stock options, \$3.8 million related to the nonvested RSAs and \$3.0 million related to the LTIP performance shares, which the Company expects to recognize over weighted-average periods of 2.2 years, 2.4 years and 2.7 years, respectively.
+As of September 30, 2010, there were unrecognized compensation costs of \$4.7 million related to nonvested stock options, \$2.6 million related to the nonvested RSAs and \$2.4 million related to the LTIP performance shares, which the Company expects to recognize over weighted-average periods of 1.8 years, 2.0 years and 2.2 years, respectively.

-The Company recorded stock-based compensation expenses in accordance with ASC 718 for the three months ended March 31, 2010 and 2009 related to stock options, LTIP Performance Shares, RSAs, and the ESPP of \$1.8 million and \$2.6 million, with corresponding tax benefits of \$0.7 million and \$1.0 million, respectively.
+The Company recorded stock-based compensation expenses in accordance with ASC 718 for the three months ended September 30, 2010 and 2009 related to stock options, LTIP Performance Shares, RSAs, and the ESPP of \$1.9 million and \$2.0 million, with corresponding tax benefits of \$0.7 million and \$0.8 million, respectively.
+The Company recorded stock-based compensation expenses in accordance with ASC 718 for the nine months ended September 30, 2010 and 2009 related to stock options, LTIP Performance Shares, RSAs, and the ESPP of \$5.5 million and \$6.7 million, with corresponding tax benefits of \$2.0 million and \$2.5 million, respectively.
 Tax benefits in excess of the option's grant date fair value under ASC 718 are classified as financing cash flows.
-No stock-based compensation costs were capitalized during the three months ended March 31, 2010 and 2009.
+No stock-based compensation costs were capitalized during the nine months ended September 30, 2010 and 2009.
 Estimated forfeiture rates, stratified by employee classification, have been included as part of the Company's calculations of compensation costs.
-The Company recognizes compensation costs for stock option awards which vest with the passage of time with only service conditions on a straight-line basis over the requisite service period.
+The Company recognizes compensation costs for stock option awards, which vest with the passage of time with only service conditions on a straight-line basis over the requisite service period.